JetBrains/format-ripper/net/JetBrains.SignatureVerifier/Readme.md

 JetBrains.SignatureVerifier usage
 ---

-JetBrains.SignatureVerifier library is applicable for:

-- determine the origin of software binaries via verification the cryptographic signatures
-- determine the integrity of software binaries via computation and comparing the binaries hashes

 Following types of executable files are supported:

 - for Portable executable (PE) files use `JetBrains.SignatureVerifier.PeFile`
 - for MachO use `JetBrains.SignatureVerifier.Macho.MachoFile`
 - for Fat-MachO use `JetBrains.SignatureVerifier.Macho.MachoArch` to extract containing MachOs

-Detection of the file type is not part of this library.
-The client code should detect the file type and create appropriate object to use.

 # Signature verification